Where to put Instagrammable style vignettes in your home or business

 What if you don’t know where to start?

-What is an Instagrammable style spot?
+What is Instagrammable styling?

 A style spot is basically a vignette.
 That’s a tightly defined area in your space with some carefully arranged props.

-You want your vignette to tell a story.
+Just as you can with words, you want your vignette to tell a story.

 It’s like a mini-stage, where everything you add to it has a purpose.